gohanko/yiikuochong.com/content/posts/my-experience-with-job-hunting-in-singapore/index.md

 - 2 in Australia

 The other 11 were for remote global roles.
-All of these were tracked in Google Sheet.
+All of these were tracked on Google Sheet.

 ![Image of Sankeymatic Chart of Job Search Result](./images/sankeymatic_chart.png "Image of Sankeymatic Chart of Job Search Result")

 ## Experience

 ### November & December 2024
-The first month (November 2024) was a bit of a shock.
-Back when I was working in 2020, I was getting responses and interviews within a week or two of applying.
-But this time, I was getting only around 15 responses for the 58 applications I sent out.
+The first month was a bit of a shock.
+Back in 2020, I was getting responses and interviews within a week or two of applying.
+But this time around, I was getting only around 15 responses for the 58 applications I sent out.

 Out of the 15 responses, I got 3 interviews.
 One company interviewed me but suddenly stop hiring, another was an agency specializing in gambling products, and for the last company, I finished all 4 rounds of interviews for a Senior Frontend Engineer role, but they said that my last payslips were too old, and they cannot justify the salary, which essentially means I can get the role but at a junior's salary (I declined).